Ido Aharoni: Career

-Aharoni has frequently been an invited analyst and article author in US and Israeli news media and newspapers, mainly covering Israel's international affairs and nation branding.
+Aharoni has frequently been invited as an analyst and article author in US and Israeli news media and newspapers, mainly covering Israel's international affairs and nation branding.
 In 2013, he was invited by Google to take part in their speakers’ series Talks at Google.
 He has been a public advocate to the branding of Israel by increasing the visibility of its better perceived traits (diversity, democracy, agriculture, science, high technology, history and culture) rather than by the more demanding attempting to improve the public's understanding and complexity of its international conflicts and related policies.

 Since 2015, he has been member of the Board of Governors (and the global campaign cabinet) at Tel Aviv University.
 He was a facilitator to a ten million dollar gift by Hollywood producer and NFL owner Steve Tish to Tel Aviv University's Department of Film and Television.

 In 2016 Aharoni became Global Ambassador of Maccabi World Union, a Jewish sporting organization.
 In 2017 Aharoni became Ambassador for the Genius 100 Vision Foundation, which he helped establish in the spirit of Albert Einstein.
 In 2018 Aharoni became the Chairman of the Charney Forum for New Diplomacy, the forum is academically affiliated with the University of Haifa and focused on training the new generations on advanced practices of diplomacy.
 In 2021 Aharoni became Chairman of GMFF, an Israeli film and TV fund dedicated to multiculturalism.[X] He is also a member of the advisory bodies of companies APCO Worldwide, and Value Base.

 Published interviews to Aharoni on his subjects of expertise can be readily found online.